Parent/Family Volunteers

 Chuckwagon Driver (all season):

-This job requires a pickup truck or equivalent vehicle capable of pulling the trailer that transports tents, tarps, food supplies, a propane grill, and cookware.
-The SHHS Crew Parents compensate for gasoline to/from regatta sites.
+This job requires a pickup truck or equivalent vehicle capable of pulling a 6x12 trailer that transports tents, tarps, food supplies, grills, cookware, and more.
+SHHS Crew Parents, Inc. provides a stipend for gasoline.
 You will pick up the chuckwagon and deliver it to the regatta site.
 Typically, this needs to be done the afternoon before the regatta begins.
 After the regatta, return the trailer to storage.

 End of Year Party Coordinator (single-event job - spring season):